-The RfG allows the TSO to specify ambient conditions applicable.
-The current version of the Grid Code states, under the definition of registered capacity, that the standard ambient conditions for the measurement of registered capacity will be 10°C, 70 % relative humidity and 1013 hPa.
-As the RfG allows the TSO to specify the applicable ambient conditions, it is proposed to continue to use these ambient conditions requirements.
-The ENTSO-E guidance document for national implementation for network codes on grid connection (Implementation Guidelines Documents) highlights that the need for this requirement is driven by the characteristics of gas fired generation units.
+The RfG allows the TSO to specify the applicable ambient conditions.
+It is proposed to use10°C, 70 % relative humidity and 1013 hPa.
+The ENTSO-E guidance document for national implementation for network codes on grid connection (Implementation Guidelines Documents) highlights that the need for this requirement and is driven by the characteristics of gas turbine generators.
 Other generation units should not require a reduction with falling frequency.
-For this reason it is proposed to limit the application of this clause to gas fired generation units.
+For this reason it is proposed to limit the application of this clause to gas turbine generator units.